 Lick mats

-Lick mats are a great option to less food-motivated pups or if you’re just starting to try food-based enrichment out.
-Pupsicle recipes take longer to freeze, but lick mats freeze quickly or you can use them without freezing.
-We find that even less motivated dogs typically do well with lick mats because the treat is much more visible and accessible than in other options.
+Lick mats are a great option for less food-motivated pups or if you’re just starting to try food-based enrichment out.
+Pupsicle recipes take longer to freeze, but lick mats freeze quickly, or you can even use them without freezing.
+We find that even less motivated dogs typically do well with lick mats because the treat is much more visible and accessible than in the other options.
 We have a few different guides for lick mats, so check out our favorite lick mat recipes (not frozen) and favorite frozen lick mat ideas for more information.

 The Frisco silicone lick mats are our favorite lick mats that we've tried.
 They're cheap, safe, and work great!
 We use these more than any of the other options we have.
 They're the perfect size, even for our 80 lb dogs, and have a double lip on the outside to prevent spilling.
 We also love that they are dishwasher-safe, which makes cleanup a breeze!